-This blog is the first of two written on the theme of digital technologies and the pandemic by our Associate Matthew Taylor, former Director of Operations and Member Services at the UK Parliament.
+This blog is the first of two written on the theme of digital technologies and the pandemic by our Associate Matthew Taylor, who was Director of Operations and Member Services at the UK Parliament for many years.
+He was also Head of ICT and a board member before he took up the role of Director of Resources within the Digital service until his retirement in 2016.
 In this piece, he examines the role played by new technologies and telecommunications in the functioning of Parliaments.

 Working together remotely.
 It might sound like an oxymoron but, for many, working from home and on the move was the new normal long before Covid-19.
 For Parliamentarians this is particularly the case.